lzwjava/lzwjava.github.io/notes/2025-05-01-transistor-current-en.md

 generated: true
 ---

-Okay, here is a tutorial on how a transistor amplifies current, based on the information from the video:

-### Understanding Transistor Current Amplification: A Tutorial

 This tutorial focuses on the bipolar junction transistor (BJT), specifically the NPN type, and how it amplifies electrical current.

 **1. Introduction to Transistors**